-The committee met four times during the financial year and attendance at the meetings is detailed in the corporate governance report which is available on the group's website.
+The committee met four times during the financial year and attendance at the meetings is detailed in the corporate governance report of the integrated annual report.
 Members of the committee, the external auditor and the group head of internal audit may request a non-scheduled meeting if they consider this necessary.
 The chairman of the committee will determine if such a meeting should be convened.

 Minutes of the meetings of the committee, except those recording private meetings with the external and internal auditors, are circulated to all directors and supplemented by an update from the committee chairman at each board meeting.
 Matters requiring action or improvement are identified and appropriate recommendations made to the board.
 The chairman of the committee attends all statutory shareholder meetings to answer any questions on the committee's activities.